 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-Anthrax is an infection by bacteria transmitted from
+Anthrax is an infection by bacteria transmitted from animals.

-Anthrax causes skin, lung, and bowel disease and can
+Anthrax causes skin, lung, and bowel disease and can be deadly.

-Anthrax is diagnosed by cultures from infected
+Anthrax is diagnosed by cultures from infected tissues.

 Anthrax is treated by antibiotics.